glacier-modding/glaciermodding.org/docs/modding/customcampaigns/menumapsetup.md

 In GlacierKit, on the `Files` tab, right-click on the `content/chunk0` folder and click `New File`.
 Name it `menumapsetup_hitman_campaign_demo.entity.json` or something similar.

-Click on this new file.
-Let's give this file a Factory and Blueprint hash.
-For the Factory hash, let's use:
+Click on this new file and switch to the `Metadata` tab.
+Let's give this file a `Factory hash` and `Blueprint hash`.
+For the `Factory hash`, let's use:
 `[assembly:/_pro/scenes/bricks/menumapsetup_hitman_campaign_demo.brick].pc_entitytype`
+You will notice that it converted the text (an IOI String) into a hexadecimal value (a "hash").
+This is the format that the game uses.
+Since we started with an IOI string, GlacierKit added this IOI string to the "Custom Paths" for this project behind the scenes.
+You will notice that under the `Factory hash` text box, the IOI string you entered is shown.

-And for the Blueprint hash, let's use:
+For the Blueprint hash, let's use:
 `[assembly:/_pro/scenes/bricks/menumapsetup_hitman_campaign_demo.brick].pc_entityblueprint`

 Let's also make sure the `Entity Type` dropdown is set to `Brick`.